tpwst/clim-clam/README.md

 ## WiFi Credentials

-You will need to include your own wireless login header file (may not be the best way of doing it)
+You will need to include your own credential header files in the "src" directories of both stations.
+Only need the encryption key for the remote station.

 ### creds.h
 ```c